hhandika/segui/website/docs/cli-usage/filter.md

 This value is counted based on the highest number of informative sites on your alignments.
 It is similar to computing data matrix completeness but based on the number of informative sites.
 You only need to input the percentage value.
 SEGUL will determine the highest number of informative sites across all input alignments.

 For example, the highest number of informative sites in the input alignments is 100.
 We will filter with a minimal 80 percent of the highest parsimony informative value.
-Using `--percent-inf .8` option, SEGUL will filter alignments with at least containing 80 parsimony informative sites:
+Using the `--percent-inf .8` option, SEGUL will filter alignments with at least containing 80 parsimony informative sites:

 ```Bash
 segul align filter --dir alignments/ --percent-inf 0.8